souravsaha51/Global_Companies_Market_Analysis/README.md

  <h1><a name="projectobjectives">Tools and Technologies</a></h1>

-- Python: Used for data analysis, manipulation, and visualization through libraries like Pandas and Matplotlib.
+- Python: Used for data analysis, manipulation and visualization through libraries like Pandas and Matplotlib.
 - Jupyter Notebook: Utilized for developing and documenting the data analysis workflow in an interactive environment.